Packing List - Prince of Wales Island, Wolf Study Expedition

 Work Gloves or plastic gloves.
 You will be dealing with scat and other.

-Hat(s).
-Note: Baseball caps tend to blow off on the water.
-Layer your baseball hat with a knit cap on top for warmth and security.
+Baseball caps tend to blow off on the water.
+Layer your baseball hat with a waterproof hat you can secure, or a knit cap on top for warmth and security.
+Knit caps will not keep you dry in the rain - and it will rain.

 Binoculars: again, waterproof!
 If they are not, they will frequently fog up in the rain and ocean mist while on boats.

-Rain fly for daypack: aka a pack rain cover, this is just a waterproof layer for your daypack on wetter days
+Rain fly for daypack: aka a backpack rain cover, this is a waterproof layer for your daypack on wetter days

 Reusable water bottle